How to Curb Money Fights in Your Marriage

 It may seem odd, but you need to schedule time on your calendar for connecting with your spouse.
 Just like an important business meeting or doctor’s appointment, these times for connection in marriage are just as important (if not more important).

 Use a synched up calendar like Google Calendar or iCal for Apple products and create some dedicated time on your schedule the important marriage conversations.
+Here's how to talk about money with your spouse.

 Look Internally First